grote/Transportr/README.md

 Liberario
 =========

 A Free Software public transport app for Android which you can freely use, study, share and improve.
+It's name comes from *libertad* and *horario* which means *freedom* and *timetable*.

 ![Liberario Logo](/res/drawable-xhdpi/ic_launcher.png)